DijiOfficial/SFML-Engine/README.md

 ### <ins>**Pause Singleton**</ins>

 A Pause Singleton has been added, allowing the player to easily pause or unpause the game as needed.
-This feature is still in its early stages—see the [Improvements & Todos](future-improvements--todos) section for how it may be expanded in the future.
+This feature is still in its early stages.
+See the [Improvements & Todos](future-improvements--todos) section for how it may be expanded in the future.

 ### <ins>**GameObjects**</ins>